About ECOS

 CALL TO ACTION

-ECOS is a coalition of community-based individuals and organizations throughout the Sacramento region that helps drive a community conversation and promote action.
+ECOS is a coalition of community-based organizations and individuals throughout the Sacramento region that helps drive a community conversation and promote action.
 ECOS strives to implement its mission through several approaches.

 EXPERTISE COALITION